alexZielonko/sat-scan/report/final-report.md

 Restricting programmatic database access to the API helps simplify the system architecture as the functionality expands, such as when new data collection and analysis applications are added.

 Rather than establish a new database connection, new applications can communicate directly with the API to interact with the data.
-This helps decouple database and application logic, as application are not concerned with establishing database connections or managing queries.
+This helps decouple database and application logic, as applications are not concerned with establishing database connections or managing queries.

 The pattern further supports future extensibility by simplifying the introduction of breaking schema changes.
 When the database requires breaking schema changes, the API can be versioned or extended with new routes.
 This vastly simplifies the adoption of schema changes in a system with many database dependent applications, as applications can be individually updated to adopt the latest API version and schema changes.